 - 10 oz fresh baby spinach a few large handfuls

 - 6 ounces Feta cheese we use President's Chunk

 - In a large skillet add the Israeli/pearl couscous to a dry, hot skillet.
 Gently stir to prevent burning.
 After a few minutes, the couscous will start to brown.
 Do not burn.
 Not all the couscous will brown & that's ok.

-- Add the chicken stock, cover, and cook about 10-15 minutes until liquid is absorbed.
-Remove cover and set aside.
+- Add the chicken stock, cover, lower heat, and simmer about 15-18 minutes until liquid is absorbed.
+Remove from heat, cover, and set aside.

-- In a small skillet, saute the onions until they start to caramelize then add garlic & cook another minute.
+- In a large, deep skillet, saute the onions until they start to caramelize then add garlic & cook another minute.
 Add the spinach and cook until wilted.
 Sprinkle with salt & pepper.

 - Add the cooked onions, garlic, & spinach to the couscous.
 Stir well.
 Cover and set aside until fish is done.